Maui County corporation counsel charged with abuse

 ADVERTISING

-Maui County Corporation Counsel Patrick K. Wong has been placed on administrative leave after being charged today with abuse of a household member, the county said.
+Maui County Corporation Counsel Patrick K. Wong was placed on administrative leave after being charged Saturday with abuse of a household member, the county said.

-Wong was arrested at 12:15 a.m. today at a residence in Wailuku.
-He has since posted bail, according to Maui County.
+Wong was arrested at 12:15 a.m.
+Saturday at a residence in Wailuku and subsequently posted bail, according to Maui County.
+Further details were not released.

+A County Council committee Tuesday voted against recommending confirmation of Wong’s appointment as the county’s top civil attorney, according to The Maui News.
+The Victorino appointee also served under former Mayor Alan Arakawa.

+Wong, who grew up on Oahu, is a graduate of the University of Hawaii’s William S. Richardson School of Law.

 Having trouble with comments?
 Learn more here.